 Whereas other rimfire calibers can really get tossed off-target by steady gusts, the .17 HMR can still ring relatively true without as much drift.

 Out to 100-yards, you’re typically looking at these bullets hitting with 136 foot-pounds of force as well.

 That means it’s plenty strong enough to take out that rogue skunk who keeps spraying your dog without your ever having to worry about being inside the immediate stink zone.

 Uses of .17 HMR

 .17 HMR is primarily used for mid-range small game and varmint hunting.
-The bullet’s velocity and accuracy make it ideal for hunting rabbit, possum, and raccoon from up to 200 yards.
+The bullet’s velocity and accuracy make it ideal for hunting rabbit, possum, and raccoons from up to 200-yards.